TED Style Speaking Master Class - Free video series!

 So, starting a speech is not as much about what you say as you might think.
 In fact, the key thing about starting a speech is to get yourself in the right state.
 If you show your confidence, your audience will have confidence in you too.
 But you don't have to start 'all-guns-blazing'.

 The biggest cause of nerves in public speaking is that most of us try to be someone we're not; so to get started with confidence, begin by being yourself.
 If the all-guns-blazing kapow, kapow approach just isn't your style, then don't start your speech like that.
 Find a different way to start that's powerful for you.

 Permission to be authentic.

 And now onto what you're going to say.
 First off, avoid starting a speech with lines like:

 This is your moment to shine, so shine from the get-go.
-To start your speech with power, find something unique, engaging and memorable to say.
+To start a speech with power, find something unique, engaging and memorable to say.
 And make sure it's a line that you're 100% comfortable with, so your talk flies rather than sags from the beginning.

 You might start your speech with a provocative question -